Schumacher College: Courses

 From its opening in 1991, Schumacher College ran residential courses exploring topics relating to the ecological worldview, with durations from a few days to several weeks.
 Teachers included many of the world's most influential figures in the fields of deep ecology, the Gaia Hypothesis, Goethean science, chaos theory and complexity science, ecopsychology, archetypal psychology, cultural ecology, ecological design, alternative technology, green economics and anti-globalization.

 In partnership with the University of Plymouth, in 1998, Schumacher College launched a residential MSc in Holistic Science, the first programme of its kind.
 It was led by mathematical biologist Brian Goodwin and zoologist Stephan Harding.
 Regular teachers included the pioneer of the Gaia Hypothesis, James Lovelock, philosopher and physicist Henri Bortoft, geneticist Mae-Wan Ho, Goethean biologists Margaret Colquhoun and Craig Holdrege, philosophers Mary Midgley and Jordi Pigem, animal behaviourist Francois Welmelsfelder and designer Terry Irwin.

 In the 2010s the college launched several other master's programmes which included an MA in Engaged Ecology, MA in Movement, Mind and Ecology, and an MA in Ecological Design Thinking and MA Regenerative Economics.

 The college ran residential and online short courses throughout the year and a 6-month horticulture residency.
 They were designed to combine personal transformation and collective action through bridging the gap between theory and practice, knowledge and experience.

-In 2019, the college developed its masters programmes to encompass a blended learning model to allow students to remain primarily in-country and study at the college in intensive two-week blocks.

-In 2022, the college launched undergraduate and postgraduate degrees in regenerative farming, to become the first higher education provider in England to offer agricultural training exclusively focussed on ecologically-minded approaches to food production.
+In 2022, the college launched undergraduate and postgraduate degrees in regenerative farming, to become the first higher education provider in England to offer agricultural training exclusively focussed on ecologically minded approaches to food production.

+2025 developments

+In July 2025, Dartington Hall Trust announced that the Satish Kumar Foundation had negotiated rights to the college name and its intellectual property assets.
+As of 2025, the reborn college has not yet found a site.